jjvanzon/JJs-Reference-Architecture/patterns.md

 To prevent typing in a lot of strings in code, make a static class with constants in it, that become placeholders for the name.

-e.g. ViewNames, with constants in it like this:
+E.g. `ViewNames`, with constants in it like this:

 ```cs
 public static class ViewNames